s0man3/sBPF/readme.md

 # Installation

-git clone linux kernel and checkout to your convinience.
+git clone linux kernel and checkout to your convenience.
 ```
 write KERNEL path to Makefile.
 make